Unpackerr/unpackerr/README.md

 in the config file.
 1-10 minutes is generally sufficient.

-When Unpackerr finds an item in Sonarr or Radarr or Lidarr the download location is checked for a `.rar` file.
-If an extractable archive exists, and **Sonarr/Radarr/Lidarr has `status=Completed` from your download client** Unpackerr will extract the file.
+When Unpackerr finds an item in Sonarr or Radarr or Lidarr the download location is checked for an archive file.
+If an extractable archive exists, and **Radarr/Sonarr/etc has `status=Completed` from your download client** Unpackerr will extract the file.
 Files are extracted to a temporary folder, and then moved back into the download location for Completed Download Handling to import them.
-When the item falls out of the (Radarr/Sonarr/Lidarr) queue, the extracted files are deleted.
+When the item falls out of the Lidarr/Radarr/Readarr/Sonarr queue, the extracted files are deleted.

 ## Contributing